-The world is on the cusp of a digital revolution in higher education.
-Many universities have decided to seize the opportunity to reach more students by offering entirely online postgraduate degrees.
+The UK is on the cusp of a digital revolution in higher education.
+This September, several of our top universities will seize the opportunity to reach more students by offering entirely online postgraduate degrees..

 The fees for an online degree – typically around 18,000 for a two-year programme (but avoiding accommodation costs) – are broadly equal to those for a conventional course.
 The academic content, faculty engagement and rigorous assessment are on a par with on-campus courses.